 - Great interviews are a conversation that is the result of planning.
 Prepare your questions ahead of time.

 - After your first week of class, don’t be afraid to set goals for yourself.
 It will help you to plan and ask for help ahead of time.

 - LinkedIn is an essential career tool.
 Get a head start on establishing an online presence by setting up your account.

-James made a mid-career switch and has reaped the benefits from it.
+McCracken made a mid-career switch and has reaped the benefits from it.
 His marketing background gave him the soft professional skills he needs to succeed in IT every day.

-“There’s still a perception that you can’t go into IT if you don’t have a technical background, and that perception couldn’t be further from the truth,” James said.
+“There’s still a perception that you can’t go into IT if you don’t have a technical background, and that perception couldn’t be further from the truth,” he said.
 “There is so much opportunity in IT for people like me.”

 No matter your current career or future aspirations, it’s never too late to start a career in IT.
 So many skills from different areas are applicable in technology.
-If you are like James and are ready for career change, check out the career change section of our website for inspiration, advice and step-by-step guides.
+If you are like McCracken and are ready for career change, check out the career change section of our website for inspiration, advice and step-by-step guides.